 It was only when I transitioned from being a vacation-taker to a life-long traveller that I learned how to tap into the kind of life-changing experiences that make travel so worthwhile.
 Here are 5 tried-and-true ways to make the most of your trip abroad:

 Say “yes” when an unplanned opportunity arises

 My friends and I were in Luang Prabang in Laos visiting Kuang Si Falls, a three-tiered 60-metre waterfall just south of the city.
 It’s a beautiful spot but it tends to be dripping with tourists.
 On our way back, our tuk tuk driver asked if we wanted to stop by a village to meet some locals.
-We of course jumped at the opportunity.
+We jumped at the opportunity.
 What we figured would be a 15-minute stop turned into a day-long adventure.
 We spent the day playing with the children and left radiating with their positive energy and gratitude.
 The locals taught me you don’t need a lot to be happy, just the right attitude and a big smile.

 Travel with a purpose

 The next time you jet off to a destination, think about it.
 What do you want to get out of your trip?
-Are you just looking for a vacation to switch off, or are you looking to experience the world?
+Are you looking for a vacation to switch off, or are you looking to experience the world?
 For me, travelling is always an experience.
-When I travel I’m there to learn with an open mind and to better myself.
+When I travel, I’m there to learn with an open mind and to better myself.
 That’s not to say you can’t combine elements of both the travel and vacation approach – why not do a bit of both?
 When you travel with a purpose – whatever it may be – you come ready to make the most of your experience.